Bank of Nature is a design initiative

 Nature is a bank

 Can nature be a bank?
 It’s the central question to our design initiative.
 We say, “Yes.”
 Nature, just like the corner bank that holds your car loan, is entitled to terms, interest, penalties and repayment for what our society has borrowed.
 But, to date, society, embodied by markets and government, has taken nature’s value without terms or repayment – robbing the environment of its ability to sustain us.
-Importantly, society is robbing from humanity, from ourselves, diminishing our human agency that exists as part of nature.
+Importantly, society is stealing from humanity, from ourselves, diminishing our human agency that exists as part of nature.
 Nature, through a legal and independent proxy, can be as hungry for returns as any investor in our society’s success.
 It can also repossess.

 What strategy acknowledges our obligation to future generations?